MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.es-es/Allfiles/Demo/Instructions/03-clean-transform-data.md

----
-demo:
-  "\_\_ title": 'Clean, transform, and load data in Power BI' "\_\_ module": 'Clean, transform, and load data in Power BI'
+# Clean, transform, and load data in Power BI
----
-# Limpieza, transformación y carga de datos en Power BI

-## Aplicación de transformaciones de consulta

-1. Primero, aplique transformaciones a la consulta Product.

-1. Elimine las columnas RetailPrice, Photo y Sales.

-1. Cambie el tipo de datos de la columna Canales a Número entero.

-1. Cambiar el nombre de las columnas siguientes:
+## Apply query transformations

+1. First, apply transformations to the Product query.

+1. Remove the RetailPrice, Photo, and Sales columns.

+1. Change the data type of the Channels column to Whole Number.

+1. Rename the following columns:

-    - ProductSKU a SKU
+    - ProductSKU to SKU

-    - ProductName a Product
+    - ProductName to Product

-    - ProductCategory a Category
+    - ProductCategory to Category

-    - ItemGroup a Item Group
+    - ItemGroup to Item Group

-    - KitType a Kit Type
+    - KitType to Kit Type

-1. En segundo lugar, aplique transformaciones a la consulta Sales.

-1. Elimine todas las columnas, excepto las siguientes:
+1. Second, apply transformations to the Sales query.

+1. Remove all columns, except:

     - OrderDate